 For families approved to move to a new unit within the PHA's jurisdiction, the PHA will issue a new voucher within 10 business days of the PHA's written approval to move.
-No briefing is required for these families.
+No briefing is required for these families IF they have attended a briefing with the previous housing authority.
 The PHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
 If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and the PHA approves.
 Otherwise, the family will lose its assistance.